GSA/DevSecOps-Mgmt-Tools-Deploy/README.md

     * [Ansible](http://www.ansible.com/)
     * [Terraform-Inventory](https://github.com/adammck/terraform-inventory)

 1. Set up the Terraform backend for this deployment.
 Note that this is a different backend from others.
 We’ll refer to the remote state backend later.
+You will need to replace your bucket name with something unique, because bucket names must be unique per-region.
+If you get an error that the bucket name is not available, then your choice was not unique.
+Remember this bucket name, you’ll need it later.

     ```sh
     aws s3api create-bucket —bucket <your_unique_bucket_name>
     aws s3api put-bucket-versioning —<your_unique_bucket_name> —versioning-configuration Status=Enabled
     ```
-    NOTE: You will need to replace your bucket name with something unique, because bucket names must be unique per-region.
-If you get an error that the bucket name is not available, then your choice was not unique.
-Remember this bucket name, you’ll need it later.

 1. Create the Terraform variables file.